US STOCKS-Wall St ends up; Dow posts best weekly gain since Jan

 By Caroline Valetkevitch

-NEW YORK, Sept 13 (Reuters) - U.S. stocks rose on Friday and the Dow registered its best weekly gain since January, helped by a rise in Intel shares, though trading was subdued ahead of the Federal Reserve’s expected reduction of stimulus measures next week.
+NEW YORK, Sept 13 (Reuters) - U.S. stocks rose on Friday and the Dow registered its best weekly gain since January, helped by gains in Intel, though trading was subdued as the Federal Reserve is expected to scale back its stimulus measures next week.

 Despite indications economic growth slowed somewhat in the third quarter, traders expect the Fed to trim its $85 billion in monthly bond purchases by $10 billion while leaving interest-rate policy highly accommodative to help the economy - and be supportive of equities.